Drone in a Box for the Construction Industry

 • Virtual Analysis: Immediately share and centralise data feeds from multiple sites for remote monitoring and cloud-based visualisation.
 This improves site-wide collaboration and decision-making on construction projects.

 In this article, we'll take an in-depth look at how a drone in a box can be a transformative solution for the construction industry.
-We'll also explore how the specific features of the DJI Dock make this particular docking station a powerful solution for the AEC sector.
+We'll also explore how the specific features of the DJI Dock 3, Dock 2 and DJI Dock make these particular docking stations powerful solutions for the AEC sector.

 A drone in a box is a fully automated drone that is housed in a protective box when not in use.